Lighthouses, Our Heritage...

+A lighthouse guides captains of the seas in their navigational process.
+Most lighthouses that exist worldwide look like a tower as architecture and have a system to emit light from a lens structure to perform their respective tasks.
 Mauritius has known some lighthouses since it was colonized.
-Very few still exist and operational today, while others are inactive.
-This post, will be on the 4 main lighthouses in our country: Albion, Pointe Aux Cannoniers, Ile Aux Fouquets and Flat Island.
-Among them, only 2 are still active!
+Very few still exist and are operational today, while others are inactive.
+This post will be on the four main lighthouses in our country: Albion, Pointe Aux Cannoniers, Ile Aux Fouquets and Flat Island.
+Among them, only two are still active!

 Pointe Des Cavernes

 Built during the mandate of Sir Cavendish Boyle, the lighthouse was inaugurated in 1910.
-At that time, the light emitted, was visible at a distance of more than 30km away.
-Unfortunately, you cannot visit inside the lighthouse without permission from the authority.
+At that time, the light emitted was visible at a distance of more than 30km away.
+Unfortunately, you cannot visit the lighthouse without permission from the authority.
 The regions are well-known for agitated waves, particularly partly from the sea of Médine until Montagne Jacquot.

 Pointe Aux Cannoniers

 Move on to the North of Mauritius, precisely at Pointe aux Cannoniers, where a French Fort was built in the 18th century to protect the region against invaders.
 Cannons were on the coasts for safety and defensive reasons.
 These cannons still exist today.
 Among the buildings, there was a Martello tower, and a lighthouse was built in 1855.
 The lighthouse is a National Heritage, and it is presently in the Le Cannonier Beachcomber hotel property.